Leading-edge slat: Research

-Several technology research and development efforts exist to integrate the functions of flight control systems such as ailerons, elevators, elevons, flaps, and flaperons into wings to perform the aerodynamic purpose with the advantages of less: mass, cost, drag, inertia (for faster, stronger control response), complexity (mechanically simpler, fewer moving parts or surfaces, less maintenance), and radar cross-section for stealth.
-These may be used in many unmanned aerial vehicles (UAVs) and 6th generation fighter aircraft.
+Several technology research and development efforts exist to integrate the functions of flight control systems including ailerons, elevators, elevons, flaps, and flaperons with wings to perform the aerodynamic purpose with the advantages of less: mass, cost, drag, inertia (for faster, stronger control response), complexity (mechanically simpler, fewer moving parts or surfaces, less maintenance), and radar cross section for stealth.
+They may be used in many unmanned aerial vehicles (UAVs) and 6th generation fighter aircraft.

-One promising approach that could rival slats are flexible wings.
+One promising approach which could rival slats are flexible wings.
 In flexible wings, much or all of a wing surface can change shape in flight to deflect air flow.
 The X-53 Active Aeroelastic Wing is a NASA effort.
 The adaptive compliant wing is a military and commercial effort.